Nov11/intro2mongodb/README.md

 -----
 ### week 1
-Seems that 'host' in import.sh is not the same string that is used to connect mongo shell to server.
+* Seems that 'host' in import.sh is not the same string that is used to connect mongo shell to server.
 Do replace that string with one or all servers in your cluster or import.sh will not work.
+* Change the db name in import.sh if you are not using the default name.